linkedin/css-blocks/README.md

 Terminology
 -----------

-A CSS Block has 5 key concepts:
+A CSS Block has 6 key concepts:

-1. Block - A block is a set of interdependent styles.
-There is no way to write selectors that address elements from different blocks except in well defined ways.
+1. Block - A block is a set of isolated and interdependent styles.
 2. Root - The root element of the block.
 All other element types must be contained in the html subtree of elements of this element.
 3. State - This is a state that the block can be in.
 A state is the only